umjiayx/spect0/README.md

 Code template: https://github.com/ZongyuLi-umich/DblurDoseNet

 Note: use the script run_train.sh and run_test.sh in the folder stageIII for training and testing.

-## Data

-The datasets generated during and/or analyzed during the current study are available from the corresponding author on reasonable request.

 ## Citation